Wonderland (The Charlatans album): Recording

 After making his debut with the band on their previous album, Rogers wanted to be more involved on Wonderland.
 Burgess said Saber was not receptive to this, as he only wished to work with Burgess and Collins.
 Saber slowly started to give Rogers respect after learning of his contributions to "You're So Pretty – We're So Pretty" and "Is It in You?".
 Burgess and Collins would perform over beats that Saber created; Saber or Twiggy Ramirez would play bass, and Stacy Plunk would sing additional vocals.
-Plunk was Saber's girlfriend and previously a backing vocalist for the likes of Jerry Lee Lewis and Ann Peebles.
+Plunk was Saber's girlfriend and was previously a backing vocalist for the likes of Jerry Lee Lewis and Ann Peebles.
 As she could sing for a variety of musical styles, the Charlatans would create melodies with her in mind.
 While they worked with Saber for seven weeks, Rogers said they were only able to finish five tracks with Saber before they went home.
-In early 2001, the band then returned to the UK to do additional production work at their own studio, Big Mushroom in Cheshire, Greater Manchester.
-The band and Spencer produced all of the songs; Saber is also credited producing six of them.
+In early 2001, the band then returned to the UK to do additional production work at their own studio, Big Mushroom, in Cheshire, Greater Manchester.
+The band and Spencer produced all of the songs; Saber is also credited with producing six of them.
 Though Saber had promised to mix the album, it was instead mixed by Spencer at Big Mushroom.
 The band realised that Saber would not be able to function outside of Los Angeles, with Blunt in particular being disappointed.
-Burgess said with Saber absent, "some of the [audio] space began to get filled up", ending up more polished than if Saber had done it, as he would have "kept it completely stripped down".
+Burgess said that with Saber absent, "some of the [audio] space began to get filled up", ending up more polished than if Saber had done it, as he would have "kept it completely stripped down".